New Resident At Group Home Arrested For Trying To Kill A Cat And Assaulting Landlord's Wife

 Research has shown that when residents know what to expect, they can better manage their emotions and behaviors.

-It was dumb of her to assault a person after being suspected of animal cruelty.
-She was on paper-thin ice and she still chose to do a stupid thing.
+It was foolish of her to assault a person after being suspected of animal cruelty.
+She was on thin ice, yet she still chose to do something reckless.

 OP taking the newcomer's gift card must have tasted like sweet revenge